MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 * The upper limit is important when working directly with the engine, to help reduce the amount of memory used by the ingestion process

 > [!NOTE]
-> When using the `KustoQueuedIngestClient` class, overly large blocks of data will be split into smaller chunks, and these small chunks will be aggregated, to a certain degree, before reaching the Engine.
+> When using the `KustoQueuedIngestClient` class, overly large blocks of data will be split into smaller chunks, and these small chunks will be aggregated, to a certain degree, before reaching the engine.

 * The lower limit on ingested data size is also important, although less critical.
 Ingesting data in small batches every now and then is perfectly fine, although slightly less efficient than using large batches.
-The `KustoQueuedIngestClient` class also solves the problem for customers who need to ingest large amounts of data and cannot batch them into large chunks before sending them to the Engine.
+The `KustoQueuedIngestClient` class also solves the problem for customers who need to ingest large amounts of data and cannot batch them into large chunks before sending them to the engine.

 ## Factors impacting ingestion throughput